Wall Street Pummels Express Inc. (EXPR) After Recent Earnings Report

 Sponsored

-The average price from analysts is $4.83, which is -$0.47 below the current price.
-EXPR currently public float of 64.41M and currently shorts hold a 10.98% ratio of that float.
-Today, the average trading volume of EXPR was 12.73M shares.
+The average price from analysts is $4.83, which is $0.38 above the current price.
+EXPR currently public float of 64.41M and currently shorts hold a 9.93% ratio of that float.
+Today, the average trading volume of EXPR was 12.72M shares.

 EXPR’s Market Performance

-EXPR stocks went down by -13.96% for the week, with a monthly jump of 6.00% and a quarterly performance of 49.30%, while its annual performance rate touched 246.41%.
-The volatility ratio for the week stands at 11.58% while the volatility levels for the past 30 days are set at 12.41% for Express Inc..
-The simple moving average for the period of the last 20 days is -6.65% for EXPR stocks with a simple moving average of 90.30% for the last 200 days.
+EXPR stocks went down by -16.04% for the week, with a monthly drop of -4.30% and a quarterly performance of 38.63%, while its annual performance rate touched 220.14%.
+The volatility ratio for the week stands at 9.92% while the volatility levels for the past 30 days are set at 12.74% for Express Inc..
+The simple moving average for the period of the last 20 days is -21.43% for EXPR stocks with a simple moving average of 53.96% for the last 200 days.

 Analysts’ Opinion of EXPR